What is a Negative Yield Bond?

 Example

-Let us take the example of a zero-coupon bond to illustrate the concept of negative yield.
+Let us use a zero-coupon bond to illustrate the concept of negative yield.
 The $1,000 par value bond will mature in another four years, and David purchased it at $1,050 today.

-Now, it can be seen that the bond has been purchased at a premium as the purchase price ($1,050) is higher than its par value ($1,000) to be received at maturity.
-However, it is a zero-coupon bond which means that David won’t receive any coupons during the next four years.
+Now, we can observe that the purchaser bought the bond at a premium, as they paid a purchase price of $1,050, which exceeds the bond’s par value of $1,000 to be received at maturity.
+However, it is a zero-coupon bond, meaning David won’t receive any coupons during the next four years.
 Therefore, if David holds the bond until its maturity, he will lose $50 (= $1,050 -$1,000), a deterioration of the bond value, an example of a negative-yielding bond.

 Types

-Generally, the negative yield bonds can be classified into major categories:
+Generally, negative yield bonds can be classified into major categories:

 - Fixed-Rate Bonds: These are sold at a negative YTM, so the investors will lose some of the invested money if held until maturity.

-- Floating Rate Bonds: The yield of these bonds are linked to a benchmark index, such as EURIBOR, LIBOR, etc., and hence the negative yields in such cases may be momentary.
+- Floating Rate Bonds: In such cases, the bonds’ yield is linked to a benchmark index, such as EURIBOR or LIBOR; hence, the negative yields may be momentary.

 Negative Yield Bond Graph

 The above graph shows that the bond’s value falls and reaches the par value as the time until maturity decreases or the maturity date comes up.
-This is how a typical negative yield bond behaves – it is bought at a price above its par value, which eventually falls back to the par value by maturity.
+A typical negative yield bond exhibits behavior where investors purchase it at a price higher than its par value and subsequently decline to reach the par value upon reaching maturity.

 Why Buy a Negative Yield Bond?

-Despite negative returns, the negative yield bonds are popular among investors for the following reasons:
+Despite negative returns, negative-yield bonds are popular among investors for the following reasons:

-- Many hedge funds and investment firms are mandated to buy government bonds to meet certain asset allocation requirements to build a diversified investment portfolio.
+- Many hedge funds and investment firms must buy government bonds to meet certain asset allocation requirements to build a diversified investment portfolio.
 The objective is to reduce the risk of losses from other asset classes, such as equity investments.
-Therefore, the investment firms must buy these bonds irrespective of their yield.
+Therefore, investment firms must buy these bonds irrespective of their yield.

 - In a deflationary economy, the investors might initially hold their investments at a slightly negative return, eventually purchasing more goods and services with their savings when prices significantly decrease.